barvian/tw-reset/README.md

 ### Optimized universal defaults

 By default, Tailwind outputs the following rule to prevent internal CSS variables from inheriting.
-You may have seen them in your inspector at some point:
+You may have seen it in your inspector at some point:

 ```css
 *,